Brad St. Louis

-Brad Allen St. Louis (born August 19, 1976) is a former American football long snapper.
-He was drafted by the Cincinnati Bengals in the seventh round of the 2000 NFL Draft as a tight end.
+Brad Allen St. Louis (born August 19, 1976) is an American former professional football long snapper.
+He was selected by the Cincinnati Bengals in the seventh round of the 2000 NFL draft as a tight end.
 He played college football at Southwest Missouri State University.

-Early years
+Early life

 St. Louis attended Belton High School in Belton, Missouri, graduating in 1995.
 St. Louis lettered in football, wrestling, tennis, and track.
 In football, as a tight end, he caught 42 passes for 508 yards over two years, and was named his team's Lineman of the Year as a junior.
-As a senior, Brad was a Missouri State Champion in wrestling.
+As a senior, Brad was a Missouri State champion in wrestling.

 College career

 St. Louis attended Southwest Missouri State University where he earned a degree in dietetics.

 St. Louis was inducted into Missouri State's Athletic Hall of Fame February 5, 2011.

 St. Louis graduated as the top tight end receiver in Bears' football history.
 He was a four-year letterman, and three-year starter, from 1996 to 1999.
 He closed his playing career with 93 catches for 1,074 yards and seven touchdowns, becoming the first Bears tight end to reach the 1,000-yard receiving mark.
 St. Louis played for the Bears under coach Del Miller for three seasons and coach Randy Ball for one year.
 In 1999, St. Louis earned Football Gazette Football Championship Subdivision All-America honors to go with three Missouri Valley Football Conference all-league first-team selections for his receiving and blocking skills.
 He was the first Bear to play in two postseason all-star games, competing in the East–West Shrine Game and the Hula Bowl following his senior season.